-A \$3,150 scholarship awarded to a male student in pastoral ministries or missions to be applied over one year.
+A \$1,000 scholarship awarded to a continuing sophomore, junior, or senior with a concentration in mechanical or electrical engineering to be applied over one year.

 Dean Lay Scholarship

 A \$500 or \$1,000 scholarship awarded to a continuing sophomore, junior, or senior to be applied over one year.